 I'd venture to say that 99% of gear replacements happen unnecessarily.
-Players perceive a problem—they're worn, stiff, won't hold tune, they exhibit slop, whatever—and decide to replace them to solve the problem.
+Players perceive a problem—they're worn, stiff, won't hold tune, they exhibit slop, there's a lag, whatever—and decide that replacing them will solve the problem.
 But the problems are in fact almost always (in order of importance or likelihood):

 1) a matter of needed maintenance and adjustment, or